-The entries at the last of the output indicate the available LBA formats (LBAF 0 - 6 in this example).
-For IBM Spectrum Scale Erasure Code Edition use a format with metadata size of zero (ms:0).
-It is suggested to use a format with relative performance of 0 (rp:0) for best performance.
+The entries at the bottom of the output indicate the available LBA formats (LBAF 0 - 6 in this example).
+For IBM Spectrum Scale Erasure Code Edition, use a format with metadata size of zero (ms:0).
+It is recommended to use a format with relative performance of 0 (rp:0) for best performance.

 This example shows the nvme0n1 is formatted with a metadata size of 8, so it needs to be reformatted for use with IBM Spectrum Scale Erasure Code Edition.
 LBA format 3 has zero metadata size, and has rp of zero.
-Use the following command to format the NVMe drive with this format.
+To format the NVMe drive with this format, use the following command: